 The energy sector is facing unprecedented change.
 The province of Ontario needs a stronger, more innovative distribution system that can meet the changing needs of the consumer.
 Currently the system is fragmented, with many stakeholders involved.
-Furthermore, technology advances and substantial investments in infrastructure will impact the distribution system in new ways.
+Furthermore, technological advances and substantial investments in infrastructure will impact the distribution system in new ways.

-Create a leadership assessment and program to engage leaders to successfully lead strategic planning and development alongside significant transformational change in their organization and industry.
+Create a leadership assessment and program to engage leaders to successfully lead strategic planning and development alongside a significant transformational change in their organization and industry.
 Outcomes expected:

 - Develop a common knowledge of the nature, process and importance of strategic planning.